 All participants will go home with at least one 5×7 inch print but may create more as time allows.
 Participants are welcome to bring pictures or drawing ideas for inspiration.

 The cost is $50, which covers most of the materials needed.
 Participants are asked to bring a lint-free rag or old T-shirt that will not be missed (which will be used to wipe the ink off the printing plate and will be ruined); and an old towel (to blot the damp paper before printing).

 Since this is an all-day event, please bring a sack lunch.
 A refrigerator will be available.
 Those taking part should also wear old clothes, as the ink used will stain fabric.

 10 to 11:30 a.m. — Background information, instruction, demonstration

 11:30 to 12:30 p.m. — Lunch, take a short walk for inspiration

 12:30 to 3 p.m. — Create printing plate and prints

-Sally Walsh is a retired art teacher from Richland Community College in Decatur.
-She has more than 30 years of teaching experience and has led previous classes at Allerton.
+Sally Walsh is a retired art teacher from Richland Community College in Decatur, IL.
+She has over 30 years of teaching experience and has led previous art classes at Allerton.